 - Details of the driver – date of birth, postcode, type of driving licence and how long you’ve held the licence

-Policies cover you to use your vehicle for social, domestic, commuting to and from a permanent place of work and personal business use only.
+Policies cover you to use your vehicle for social and domestic use, as well as commuting to and from a permanent place of work.

 Some policies may include additional cover such as class 1 business use or travelling to multiple places of work.
 Once you get your quote, check the insurer's declaration to see what is and isn’t included, as exact cover varies depending on your insurance provider.

 Yes, but you need to have held a full UK licence for a minimum of six months to get a temporary insurance policy and be aged between 17 and 78.